dougeby/IntuneDocs/InTuneDocs/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune.md

 ---

-# Monitor mobile app management policies with Microsoft Intune
+# Monitor app protection policies with Microsoft Intune
-You can monitor the compliance status of the mobile app management (MAM) policies that you've applied to users.
-You'll be able to find information about the users affected by the MAM policies, its compliance status, and any issues that your users might be experiencing.
+You can monitor the compliance status of the app protection policies that you've applied to users.
+You'll be able to find information about the users affected by the app protection policies, its compliance status, and any issues that your users might be experiencing.

 There are three different places to monitor the compliance status: